CampusAI/CampusAI.github.io/index.md

 # Who are we?

-We are two [Machine Learning M.Sc.](https://www.kth.se/en/studies/master/machinelearning/description-1.48533) students from [KTH](https://www.kth.se/en) very interested in Reinforcement Learning Research.
+We are two [Machine Learning M.Sc.](https://www.kth.se/en/studies/master/machinelearning/description-1.48533) students from [KTH Royal Institute of Technology](https://www.kth.se/en) very interested in Reinforcement Learning research.
 We decided to start this website in an attempt to deepen our understanding on this field.
 It is a nice way of forcing ourselves be up to date with most recent developments and make our projects more presentable.